ChalmersGU-data-structure-courses/dsabook/src/A01-introduction.md

 [range query]{.term}.

 A reasonable database system must answer queries quickly enough to satisfy the patience of a typical user.
-For an exact-match query, a few seconds is satisfactory.
-If the database is meant to support range queries that can return many cities that match the query specification, the user might tolerate the entire operation to take longer, perhaps on the order of a minute.
+For an exact-match query, a fraction of a second is satisfactory.
+If the database is meant to support range queries that can return many cities that match the query specification, the user might tolerate the entire operation to take a little longer, perhaps a couple of seconds.
 To meet this requirement, it will be necessary to support operations that process range queries efficiently by processing all cities in the range as a batch, rather than as a series of operations on individual cities.

 The hash table suggested in the previous example is inappropriate for implementing our city database, because it cannot perform efficient range queries.
 The [B-tree]{.term} supports large databases, insertion and deletion of data records, and range queries.
-However, a simple
-[linear index]{.term} would be more appropriate if the database is created once, and then never changed, such as an atlas distributed on a CD or accessed from a website.
+However, a simple [linear index]{.term} would be more appropriate if the database is created once, and then never changed, such as an atlas accessed from a website.
 :::